We Create the Opportunities that Inspire the Desire for Continued Growth.

 The regional school district provides comprehensive educational programs for pupils in grades seven through twelve.
 Students in grades 7 and 8 are housed in a separate Middle School building located on a 53-acre parcel of land.
 Students in grades 9-12 are housed in two separate buildings located on a 146-acre parcel of land adjacent to the middle school.
 The High School East building houses 9th graders and the High School West building houses grades 10-12.

 Northern was formed in 1959 and began operation with the completion of the original building in 1960.
 Additions were made in 1961, 1965, 1976, and 1995.
 In December of 2000, a $28 million referendum, which included the purchase of a 53-acre parcel of land adjacent to the existing school campus, was approved.
 In September of 2004, the construction of the new 800-student Middle School was completed.

-The districts education offerings include academic subjects; business subjects, including cooperative education offerings; applied technology; an agriscience program; special education classes, including resource centers; art; music; and a basic skills remediation program.
+The districts education offerings include academic subjects; business subjects; applied technology; an agriscience program; special education classes, including resource centers; art; music; and a basic skills remediation program.
 The area is ripe for continued development and the future of the regional school district seems to promise continued growth and expansion.